Arunprakash-A/self_references/README.md

 ## Papers
 1. [Emergent Abilities of Large Language Models](https://arxiv.org/pdf/2206.07682)
     - Comment: What really happens when we scale the model?
+Some abilities emerges.
 In-context learning ( great sample efficiency) is a commonly known ability.
     - Going through the paper gives us even more deeper insights
        - In 2022, many people noticed the advantage of scaling the model parameters, however, one could have also noticed that scaling the FLOPS (compute) also help the model.
        - This is now called **test-time scaling** (Scaling the FLOPS)